vasilevungureanu/android-scripts/README.md

-# Scripts
+# Android Scripts

-A collection of scripts that i currently use and eventually will reuse in various projects.
+A collection of scripts that I currently use and eventually will reuse in various Android projects.